 Replacement Windows for Historic Homes

 Replacement windows will always be more energy efficient than old windows due to the construction: modern windows feature a triple pane of glass with many energy-saving features.
-On average, you will earn back 73 percent of what you spend on replacing windows when you sell your home if you choose the right type of window.
+You’ll earn back a large share of what you spend on replacing windows when you sell your home if you choose the right type of window.

 Maintaining the Historic Character of Your Home

 For a historic home, which has old wood windows, you will get the highest resale value by replacing those old wood windows with newer wood windows that combine energy efficient features with historic details.
 Old windows have what’s known as divided light – a grid across the window – so it’s important to retain this aspect of the window when choosing replacement windows for old homes.
 You may also want to select replacement windows that match the color of your existing windows.

 The size of the original windows should be maintained when replacing windows.
 This is not a situation where you’d want to knock out an external wall to enlarge old windows into a picture window, for instance.
 When in doubt, let your home’s historic character guide your choices or reach out to a local historic preservation committee for insight on replacing windows that honor your old home’s best qualities.

 Since wood windows are more expensive than vinyl windows due to the material, the historic window replacement cost will be higher than the cost of replacing windows in a pre-existing home without historical character.
 However, this is really not an area where you can scrimp and expect to maintain your property’s value.
 Many budget-conscious homeowners have tried replacing old windows with economy modern windows only to find these windows detracted from their home’s appeal on the real estate market.

 Once you’ve decided to replace your old windows, start searching for replacement windows that will complement the style of your home.